dahjan/DMS_opt/README.md

  2. The best-performing model, a convolutional neural network (CNN), is tuned with a randomized search on hyper parameters.
  3. The optimized CNN model is used to identify antigen-binding sequences from an *in-silico* generated library.

-Step 1 and 3 are performed simultaneously, by running the following command:
+Steps 1 and 3 are performed simultaneously, by running the following command:

 `python scripts/main.py`

-This will produce the folder [figures](figures/), where the performance of different models is visualized, and the folder [classification](classification/) with the CNN model summary and the predicted values for the *in-silico* generated library.
+This will produce visualizations of the model performances, and create a CSV file with the predicted values for the *in-silico* generated library.

 Inside the main script, hyper parameters were already selected according to the optimized model.
 However, the randomized search can be run again:

 `python scripts/model_tuning.py`

-A folder [model_tuning](model_tuning/) will be created, containing the best hyper paramter settings and the corresponding mean cross-validated score.
+A folder `model_tuning/` will be created, containing the best hyper paramter settings and the corresponding mean cross-validated score.
 Those parameters can then be included inside the main script (`params`).

 ### Applying developability filters